🍷 2026 Georgia Wine Highway Guide: 44 Wineries Across Georgia

 Of course, you’ll want to remember your Georgia Wine Highway Passport, but you’ll also want these essentials for your Georgia wine tours:

-- Designated Driver: be sure to designate a sober driver or find other transportation for winery visits
+- Designated Driver or Transportation Plan: be sure to designate a sober driver or find other transportation for winery visits

 - Government-issued photo ID: required as proof of Georgia’s minimum drinking age (must be 21+ years old)